gjwgit/innerpod/README.md

-Pushing the purple **Guided** button plays an introductory guide to meditating from [John Main](https://en.wikipedia.org/wiki/John_Main), following by a short musical chant before the meditation session begins.
-At the conclusion another short musical interlude is played as you emerge from your meditation.
+Pushing the purple **Guided** button plays an introductory guide to meditating from [John Main](https://en.wikipedia.org/wiki/John_Main), following by a short musical chant as you prepare yourself for the meditation session.
+At the conclusion another short musical interlude is played as you emerge from the silence of your meditation.
 This is particularly handy in a group meditation session.

 ## The App Itself